jessehattabaugh/docs/pages/docs/features/static-builds.md

 This works incredibly well with our [GitHub integration](/github).
 You can use this method to build your static apps and then deploy them automatically for review or staging.
 For example, see this [pull request](https://github.com/zeit/now-static-build-starter/pull/1).
 For each and every push, you can access the built and deployed static app.

 ## Quickstart
-To build your static apps and deploy them on Now you'll need to build a `Dockerfile` that exports a static app to the `/public` directory.
+To build your static apps and deploy them on Now you'll need to create a `Dockerfile` that exports a static app to the `/public` directory.
 There must also be a `now.json` file with `"type": "static"` for Now to recognize that it should be built and deployed as a static app.
 Running `now` with this configuration will result in a static app built and deployed on Now.

 Now let's take a look at a more in-depth example.